stormshadow07/BeeF-Over-Wan/README.md

 ## Instructions
 You need two links which are Forwarded To LocalHost:80 and LocalHost:3000 to send to victim.
 * Beef listens on port 3000.
 So this link should be forwared to LocalHost:3000
+* Just do python start in the BOW folder.
+This script automatically starts with root privledges.

-Just Enter your links in the script.
+* Just Enter your links in the script.
 The python script will do neccessary changes required to opt for your links.

 # NGROK Steps
 ### STEP 1 - Add these Lines To ngrok.yml W/O TABS!
 (LOC=(.ngrok2/ngrok.yml))